 Insurance Agency Revenue Multiples: 2026 Market Data

 The current market range for P&C insurance agency revenue multiples is 1.1x to 2.2x annual premium, with a median of 1.54x.
 Earnings multiples (based on owner earnings/SDE) range from 1.8x to 3.7x, with a median of 2.80x.
-The median asking price for a P&C insurance agency is $590,000, with median annual revenue of $380,000 and median owner earnings of $208,000.
-Agencies with 90%+ retention, commercial-heavy books, and documented systems command the high end of these ranges, while personal lines agencies with sub-80% retention fall at the low end.
+Per BizBuySell's insurance agency valuation benchmarks, the median asking price for a P&C insurance agency listing is $590,000, with median annual revenue of $380,000 and median owner earnings of $208,000.
+Asking-price medians track active listings rather than closed deals, so read them as a starting ceiling, not a clearing price.
+Agencies with 90%+ retention, commercial-heavy books and documented systems command the high end of these ranges, while personal lines agencies with sub-80% retention fall at the low end.

 Industry range: 1.1x - 2.2x annual premium Median: 1.54x